-Please read the information in this User Guide before using the CeQur Simplicity[TM] Patch (or 'Patch').
-These instructions apply to the Patch, Inserter, Fill Syringe, and Dose Count Card included in this kit.
+Please read the information in this User Guide before using the CeQur SimplicityTM Patch (or 'Patch').
+These instructions apply to the Patch, Inserter, fill syringe, and Dose Count Card.

 1.1 About the Instructions for Use

 This guide is a reference for using the Patch.
 It is designed for users trained by a healthcare professional in both the use of the Patch, and the management of diabetes with insulin.